eclipse-pass/main/docs/infra/eclipseops.md

 The [demo.eclipse-pass.org](https://demo.eclipse-pass.org) site is managed using [Docker Compose](https://docs.docker.com/compose/).

-To run locally first get a locak copy of [pass-docker](https://github.com/eclipse-pass/pass-docker) then run it with the following commands
+To run locally first get a local copy of [pass-docker](https://github.com/eclipse-pass/pass-docker) then run it with the following commands

 ```